aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 All functional accounts use RAM-shared networking infrastructure as depicted above.
 The workload VPCs (Dev, Test, Prod, etc) are hosted in the Shared Network account and made available to the appropriate OU in the Organization.

 ### Perimeter
 The perimeter VPC hosts the Organization's perimeter security services.
 The Perimeter VPC is used to control the flow of traffic between AWS Accounts and external networks: both public and private via GC CAP and GC TIP.
-This VPC hosts Next Generation Firewalls that provide perimeter security services including virus scanning / malware protection, Intrusion Protection services, TLS Inspection and Web Application Firewall protection.
+This VPC hosts Next Generation Firewalls (NGFW) that provide perimeter security services including virus scanning / malware protection, Intrusion Protection services, TLS Inspection and Web Application Firewall protection.
 If applicable, this VPC also hosts reverse proxy servers.

+The Architecture recommends that the perimeter VPC have a primary range in the [RFC1918][1918] block (e.g. `10.7.4.0/22`) for the detonation subnet, and a secondary range in the [RFC6598][6598] block (e.g. `100.96.250.0/23`) used for the overlay network (NGFW devices inside VPN tunnel) for all other subnets.
+This secondary range is assigned by an external entity (e.g. Shared Services Canada).

 ![Endpoints](./images/perimeter.drawio.png)

 This VPC has four subnets per AZ, each of which hosts a port used by the NGFW devices, which are deployed in an HA pair.
-The purpose of these subnets is as follows:
+The purpose of these subnets is as follows.

 * **Detonation**: This is an unused subnet reserved for future use with malware detonation capabilities of the NGFW devices.
+    * e.g. `10.7.4.0/24` - not routable except local.
 * **Proxy**: This subnet hosts reverse proxy services for web and other protocols.
 It also contains the [three interface endpoints][ssm_endpoints] necessary for AWS Systems Manager Session Manager, which enables SSH-less CLI access to authorized and authenticated principals in the perimeter account.
+    * e.g. `100.96.251.64/26`
 * **On-Premises**: This subnet hosts the private interfaces of the firewalls, corresponding to connections from the on-premises network.
+    * e.g. `100.96.250.192/26`
 * **FW-Management**: This subnet is used to host management tools and the management of the Firewalls itself.
+    * e.g. `100.96.251.160/27` - a smaller subnet is permissible due to modest IP requirements for management instances.
 * **Public**: This subnet is the public-access zone for the perimeter VPC.
 It hosts the public interface of the firewalls, as well as application load balancers that are used to balance traffic across the firewall pair.
 There is one Elastic IPv4 address per public subnet that corresponds to the IPSec Customer Gateway (CGW) for the VPN connection into the Transit Gateway in Shared Networking.
+    * e.g. `100.96.250.0/26`

 Outbound internet connections (for software updates, etc.) can be initiated from within the workload VPCs, and use the transparent proxy feature of the next-gen Firewalls.